Las Vegas Convention 2015 Comments and Observations

 One of the newer attendees who has not followed our international group till recently asked why we even bother with the HOA.
 Well, let me answer that first.
-This organization, is based in large degree on the Google HOA.
+This organization is based to a large degree on the Google HOA.
 Always has been.
-Many of the attorneys, speakers and viewers are often in other locations around the world and they are needed in order to make this work.
+Many of the attorneys, speakers.
+And viewers are often in other locations around the world and they are needed in order to make this work.
 However, having learned from this, I am going to speak with Ronnie Bincer about the issues we had, and come up with a solution for next years convention.

 The good news is, Bill Tilley was on hand with an HDMI cable, and we were able to tap into the suite big screen TV and use it as a monitor with our computers.
 More than likely, next time we will video record the sessions, and simulcast as an HOA, assuming Google does not work out the flaws in the HOA system.

 This year we had a tight group.
 Original voting members, David Slepkow, Michael Ehline, and Tony Castelli showed, which was super awesome.
 Slepkow in particular, has benefited greatly from the “Personal Injury Warriors” section of the Circle Of Legal Trust, and we think this next 2016 year, he is really going to hit some more great web traffic in Rhode Island and Mass.
 And all this from his efforts implementing our ever evolving quality guidelines.

 Tony was looking fantastic, and we had an opportunity to discuss his main website schema markup and local presence, including “City Center,” and what it really means.

 Gold Member Attendees

 Matt Dolman, Jason Kupperman and Seth Price all made it. honorary attorney, and web developer Andre van Wyk, had connectivity problems and was unable to attend.
 Steve Sweat was able to show via HIRL, but the HOA feed failed, and he too got knocked off the live feed.